So, you’ve decided that you want to enter the weird and wonderful world of stocks and shares?

 How do online stock brokers work?

-✔️ When you find an online stock broker that you like, you will initially need to open an account.
+When you find an online stock broker that you like, you will initially need to open an account on their trading platform.
 You’ll need to provide some personal information, such as your name, address, date of birth and social security number.
 Moreover, as per financial regulations, you will also need to provide some ID (such as a passport or driver’s license).

 How do Stock Broker Fees Work?